New-Jersey-Forest-Service/FIAPI/README.md

 ## Installation Instructions for Mac
 1. Install the latest version of Python 2.7.
 This can be installed from (https://www.python.org/downloads/release/python-2713/)
-2. Next, install the library BeautifulSoup.
+2.Next, install the library BeautifulSoup.
 The easiest way to install this is with pip.
   -If you don't have pip, run **sudo easy_install pip** in your terminal.

     -Then run **pip install BeautifulSoup**